Welcome to Accessibility Planning

 Standards for Accessibility Policy in rich text format.

 Creatures with Careers: Service Animals Save Lives!

 If you have a service animal, own a business that serves the public, or just want to learn more about service animals, take a look at our Guide to Service Animals.
-This is also available as a text-only Guide to Service Animals.

 Service animals are important for many people with disabilities.
 The Region of Waterloo welcomes service animals at Regional facilities.